 Some time ago, I was traveling in a remote part of the country.
 I was there on an excursion to collect certain exotic seeds that one of my clients had requested.
 As a gardener, I am frequently solicited to gather various types of uncommon and rare plants for my patrons.

-I had already collected the seeds, of a certain extremely sporadic variety of golden cycads when I encountered an antiquated-looking aged man.
+I had already collected the seeds of an extremely sporadic variety of golden cycads when I encountered an antiquated-looking aged man.
 I was eager to speak with him due to the fact that he was carrying a cone of an unknown species of gymnosperm.
-I approached him to inquire about the magnificent cone, but something in his gaze filled me with disquietude.
-His eyes were of rare loveliness, almost angelic in their mien, but the way he peered into space was altogether other-worldly.
+I approached him to inquire about the magnificent cone; although something in his gaze filled me with disquietude.
+His eyes were of rare loveliness, almost angelic in their mien, but the way he peered into space was altogether peculiar and preternatural.
 Ere long I found out that some great misfortune had deprived the august old man of his sight.
 His sublime eyes were in fact blind.

 Unsettled by his blindness, I tried to commiserate with him.
-But he would have none of my sympathies.
+However, he would have none of my sympathies.
 Instead, he proceeded to narrate the tale of his loss with unfazed composure.
-As I listened in bewilderment to his recital, the tragedy that struck this man, left me numb with grief.
+As I listened in bewilderment to his recital, the tragedy that struck this man left me numb with grief.

 The Blind Man’s Tale